morgansansone/gro-project/README.md

 - [License](#license)

 ## About
-The Gro App is a savings and financial planning tool that combines goal-setting, gamification, and AI-driven fund allocation.
+The Grow App is a savings and financial planning tool that combines goal-setting, gamification, and AI-driven fund allocation.
 Users can set savings goals, track their progress, and watch their goals "grow" like plants.
 Once a goal is achieved, it moves to a "completed goals" section.
 The app also includes bank settings, user settings, and educational resources to help users manage their finances effectively.

 ## Features